lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 ### _Purpose_
 {:.no_toc}

-This Tutorial covers the basics running a self consistent LDA calculation for silicon.
+This Tutorial covers the basics for running a self consistent LDA calculation for silicon.
 The goal is to introduce you to the different file types and the basics of running the code.

 _____________________________________________________________